Kentucky District Takes Processes From Days to Minutes With busHive

-The busHive trip management system has worked wonders for Spencer County Schools, a small rural district in northern Kentucky.
+The busHive trip management platform has worked wonders for Spencer County Schools, a small rural district in northern Kentucky.

 From Days to Minutes

-Director of Transportation Cameron Chesser oversees field trips & coverage, sub coverage, transportation staff training, policies and procedures, personnel and payroll, complaints, student and driver discipline, monthly vehicle inspections, and more.
+Director of Transportation Cameron Chesser oversees field trips & coverage, transportation staff training, policies and procedures, personnel and payroll, complaints, student and driver discipline, monthly vehicle inspections, and more.

 Chesser shared that he decided to implement busHive in April of 2023 since the old process was simply not working for the rapidly growing district.
 Previously, field trip request forms would go from a teacher, to the principal, to the school bookkeeper, to the central office for board members to review, and finally to the transportation department.